vincent-mugendi/utibu_app/proposed_solution.md

 # Proposed Solution

-- The following are proposed solutions I made to
+- The following are solutions I'm proposing to address the requirements outlined for the Utibu Health Mobile App.
+I'm considering both my expertise and the most effective ways to achieve the desired outcomes

 ## Frontend
 - **Use React Native for cross-platform compatibility and a native-like user experience.**
+  - **Reasoning:**
-  - **Reasoning:** React Native allows for the development of cross-platform mobile apps that can run on both iOS and Android, reducing development time and effort.
-It also provides a native-like user experience, enhancing the app's usability and performance.
+    - React Native allows for the development of cross-platform mobile apps that can run on both iOS and Android,
+    - This reduces development time and effort.
+    - It also provides a native-like user experience and thus enhances the app's usability and performance.

 ## Backend
 - **Implement a Python Flask server to handle business logic and interact with the Microsoft SQL Server database.
 This choice leverages your expertise in Python and Flask.**